 What is Anxiety Disorder?

 Anxiety is the most common psychological condition displayed in children and adolescents.
-There are a variety of specific anxiety disorders that can be present in children.
-The predominant theme of all the anxiety disorders is uncontrollable worry.
+There are a variety of specific anxiety disorders that may be present in children.
+The predominant theme of all anxiety disorders is uncontrollable worry.
 The major difference between the various diagnoses is what the focus of the worry is on.

 Symptoms of anxiety in children?

 Separation Anxiety Disorder:

 One in twenty-five children demonstrate moderate to significant separation anxiety.
 The symptom of separation anxiety disorder is an overwhelming fear of harm or loss when the child is away from his or her parents.
 These children will often refuse to engage in extracurricular activities, need to have accessible communication with their parents (e.g., always carry a cell phone with them), and will often follow their parents around everywhere (e.g., have to go to the store with them, follow them around the house).

 Social phobia is identified by a marked and consistent fear of performing publicly.
 These children often have intense fear of: answering questions in school, giving presentations in front of a group, using public bathrooms, and/or eating in public.